GITNUXSOFTWARE ADVICE

 Standout Feature

-Galera Cluster for synchronous multi-master replication enabling high availability
+Galera Cluster synchronous multi-master replication with automatic failover

 Pros